JonJagger/cyber-dojo/readme.txt

   to be installed.
 If cyber-dojo.sh runs javac to compile java files then javac has to be installed.

-"higlight_filenames": [ ... ]
-  Filenames whose appearance are to be highlighted in the browser.
-  This can be useful if you have many "visible_filenames" and want to mark which files form the focus of the practice.
-A subset of visible_filenames, except that you can also use the filename "instructions".
-  For example
-  "highlight_filenames": [ "buffer.cpp", "buffer.hpp" ]
-  Not required.
-Defaults to empty.
-  The apperance of "highlight_filenames" is controlled by the CSS
-    div[class~='filename'][class~='highlight'] {
-      &:before { content: ">"; }
-    }
-  in the file app/assets/stylesheets/kata-dojo.css.scss

 "support_filenames": [ ... ]
   The names of necessary supporting files.
 Each of these files must exist in the directory.
 For example, junit jar files or nunit assemblies.